gosom/google-maps-scraper/README.md

 - WebSite: the website of the business
 - Phone: the phone number of the business
 - PlusCode: the plus code of the business
-- ReviewCount: the number of reviews
+- ReviewCount: the number of reviews for the business
-- ReviewRating: the rating of the results
+- ReviewRating: the rating of the business
+- Latitude: the latitude of the business
+- Longtitude: the longitude of the business

 ## Using Database Provider (postgreSQL)